drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 #### Set Keyboard Layout

+> Note: this step is only required for non-US keyboards

 The default keymap is US.
 Set your keymap with the command (replace `it` with your actual keymap):

 ```bash